Sh4nglj/IS6200_Logistics/doc/presentation_script_ENG.md

 ---

-### 8. Profit Distribution Mechanism (30 seconds)
+### 8. Profit Distribution Mechanism

-Our profit distribution ratio is:
-- Only 80% directly to couriers
+- Only 80% delivery fee are directly gave to couriers
-- 17.5% to the bonus pool
+- while 17.5% to the bonus pool
 - 2.5% to the platform

 The bonus pool distribution is based on courier reputation ratings, which means courier can get more or less than the origianl delivery fee depends on the behavior.
+We have a mechanism to encourage active users and prevent malicious score manipulation.

 Distribution is automatically triggered every 30 days.
 This incentivizes high-quality service providers and creates a positive cycle.

 ---

-### 9. Future Work (30 seconds)
+### 9. Future Work

 In the future, we plan to:
 - Encourage community users to participate in voting governance